Dave Goodman (music producer): Later work

-In August 1978 he released a single "Justifiable Homicide" under the name Dave Goodman and Friends which featured Paul Cook and Steve Jones of the Sex Pistols, but they could not be named for contractual reasons.
+In August 1978, he released a single "Justifiable Homicide" under the name Dave Goodman and Friends which featured Paul Cook and Steve Jones of the Sex Pistols, but they could not be named for contractual reasons.
 Although there were a limited number of singles pressed with their names and these became quite rare and valuable.

-In 1979, recording at Rockfield Studios, he co-produced and engineered the Roots Reggae Sound System Dub music Discomix Finsbury Park b/w The Tribe by the London reggae band, Tribesman.
+In 1979, recording at Rockfield Studios, he co-produced and engineered with Paget King the roots reggae sound system dub music discomix Finsbury Park b/w The Tribe by the London reggae band, Tribesman.
+Rico Rodriguez and Dick Cuthell were the horns section on the Tribesman release, which was well received amongst the serious roots listeners of the day.
+In 1986, he opted to hire engineer Marty Munsch, who was with CPI and Twain studios in the New York City area in the United States for Mastering and compilation of finalized work on STP Records, for the release of The Sex Pistols "Pirates of Destiny" as an RIA officially documented American release.

 In 2000 he appeared in the cult underground film Remember a Day, as The Mime Troupe Leader, he also provided the incidental music soundtrack with Darryl Read who starred in the film as Roger Bannerman.

-Goodman produced several other early punk rock acts, including Eater, Chelsea, The Cannibals, Maniacs, UK Subs and in 2002 with Darryl Read.
+Goodman produced several other early punk rock acts, including Eater, Chelsea, garage punks The Cannibals, Maniacs, UK Subs and in 2002 with Darryl Read.
 He subsequently produced and performed with very many other artists, and eventually ran his own studio and record label in Malta, Mandala Music.

 Goodman was later involved in producing a series of 'soundalike Pistols' tracks using the name "Ex Pistols", much to the confusion of Sex Pistols fans, some of which believed the songs to be the real deal.
 The tracks were recorded using numerous session musicians, even including Glen Matlock.

 Goodman was also a major influence and collaborator on the Sex Drugs and HIV project.
 Recorded at Goodmans Mandala Studios, a double album of 40 songs by Mat Sargent of Sham 69 / Chelsea to help raise money and awareness for the Terrence Higgins Trust, Rape Crisis, Release & Cancer Research.
 The songs have many different styles and feature different artists on each instrument.
 Over 200 musicians contributed to the album including; Tony Hadley of Spandau Ballet, Pauline Black of the Selecter, Nicko McBrain of Iron Maiden, Angie Bowie, Adam Ant, Africa Bambaataa, Mike Spenser of The Cannibals to name a few.
 Goodman played on one of the tracks as well as co-producing most of the songs for the project.

 Dave Goodman died of a heart attack, at the age of 53, at his home in Malta.